isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 ##### _Stage B – Design of the proposed mitigation activity_

-The project applicant submits the Project Design Document (PDD) Submission Template to Joint Committee for assessment by Singapore and Ghana, which will be based on based on the conditions and requirements in the Implementation Agreement, letter of support and letter of intent.
+The project applicant submits the Project Design Document (PDD) Submission Template to Joint Committee for assessment by Singapore and Ghana, which will be based on the conditions and requirements in the Implementation Agreement, Letter of Support (LOS) and Letter of Intent (LOI).

 After assessment, the Joint Committee will inform the project applicant of the PDD submission outcome.